arskom/spyne/spyne/test/README.rst

 ------

-Python interop tests currently use Spyne's own clients and suds (specifically suds-jurko fork).
+Python interop tests currently use Spyne's own clients and suds (specifically suds-community fork).
 The suds test is the first thing we check and try not to break.

 Ruby
 ----